Subsidiary Entity Set Up

 Overall, the company registration process takes less than a week (without delays).
 Registration for a corporate bank account, however, may take more time – any time between 4 weeks to 3 months, depending on the bank’s registration process.

-Advantages and Challenges of Denmark Market
+Advantages and Challenges of the Danish Market

 Advantages of expanding into the Danish market include: